Boundary maps and maximal representations on infinite dimensional Hermitian symmetric spaces: Riemannian and Hermitian symmetric spaces of infinite dimension

 The spaces $\calX_\K(p,\infty)$, with $p$ finite, are very special among infinite dimensional Riemannian symmetric spaces: they have finite rank, which is $p$.
 This means there are totally geodesic embeddings of $\R^p$ in $\calX_\mathbf K(p,\infty)$ but there are no totally geodesic embeddings of $\R^q$ for $q>p$.
 Furthermore, every infinite dimensional irreducible Riemannian symmetric space of non-positive curvature operator and finite rank arises this way \cite{Duc15}.

 This finite rank property gives some compactness on $\overline{\calX}=\calX\cup\partial \calX$ for a weaker topology \cite[Remark 1.2]{CL}.
-Moreover we have the following important property. \begin{proposition}[{\cite[Proposition 2.6]{Duc13}}] Any finite configuration of points, geodesics, points at infinity, flat subspaces of $\calX_\mathbf K(p,\infty)$ is contained in some finite dimensional totally geodesic subspace of $\calX_\mathbf K(p,\infty)$ which is a standard embedding of $\calX_\mathbf K(p,q)$ with $q\in\N$. \end{proposition} This is in contrast to the situation in infinite rank. \begin{example} One can find two vectors $v,w \in\SSS^2(\calH)$ such that the Lie algebra generated by $v$ and $w$ is infinite dimensional.
-In particular, there is no totally geodesic subspace of $\PP^2(\calH)$ of finite dimension containing $\Id,\exp(v)$ and $\exp(w)$.
+Moreover we have the following important property. \begin{proposition}[{\cite[Proposition 2.6]{Duc13}}] Any finite configuration of points, geodesics, points at infinity, flat subspaces of $\calX_\mathbf K(p,\infty)$ is contained in some finite dimensional totally geodesic subspace of $\calX_\mathbf K(p,\infty)$ which is a standard embedding of $\calX_\mathbf K(p,q)$ with $q\in\N$. \end{proposition}